 During this period in Baraka’s life and writing, his race was not a central issue.
 Preface to a Twenty Volume Suicide Note (1961), his first book of poems, show the influences of Ginsberg, Charles Olson, and Frank O’Hara, and contain numerous references to popular culture and his fellow writers. (“Who has ever stopped to think of the divinity of Lamont Cranston?/ Only Jack Kerouac, that I know of: & me.”
 From “In Memory of Radio”) In 1960, he was quoted as saying, “I’m fully conscious all the time that I am an American Negro, because it’s part of my life.
 But I know also that if I want to say, ‘I see a bus full of people,’ I don’t have to say, “I am a Negro seeing a bus full of people.”‘ This view began shifting dramatically for Baraka over the next few years, as his race became a central issue not only in his art, but in his life, as he would become an outspoken activist in the Civil Rights Movement and the American class struggle.

-, opens with “I am inside someone/ who hates me”, and goes on to describe the painful conflict between who he appeared to be and who he would later change into.
+It is in this period of Baraka’s life when he became disenchanted with white bohemia and his race became a bigger issue in his art.
+In 1963, he published Blues People: Negro Music in White America, part of his lifelong interest in, study of, and writing about black music and its history.
+The poems from The Dead Lecturer (1964) show the struggle Baraka faced as his consciousness shifted from white bohemian to black political activist.
+The poem An Agony.
+As Now., opens with “I am inside someone/ who hates me”, and goes on to describe the painful conflict between who he appeared to be and who he would later change into.
 Another poem from this period, “The Liar”, further demonstrates this shift and his consequent distancing from the Beats in lines like, “When they say, “It is Roi/ who is dead”?
 I wonder/ who will they mean”?

 In 1964, the Obie Award-winning play Dutchman was produced in New York, and brought Baraka his first real fame.
 The play is Baraka’s most famous work, and was once hailed by Norman Mailer as “the best play in America.”
 It’s a highly stylized drama that depicts the American civil rights struggle in the characters of Lula (a white woman) and Clay (a black man) and their subsequent conversation while riding the subway.
 Clay tolerates, even flirts with Lula, but he eventually lashes out at her (and the white hipster mentality in general) with a long speech about how black art is created out of hatred for white people:

 Charlie Parker.
 All the hip white boys scream for Bird.
 And Bird saying, “Up your ass, feeble-minded ofay!
 Up your ass.”
 And they sit there talking about the tortured genius of Charlie Parker.
 Bird would’ve played not a note of music if he just walked up to East Sixty-seventh Street and killed the first ten white people he saw.
 Not a note!”